PUBLIC SAFETY LIFELINE VOLUNTEERS

 About 13,000 people across the province volunteer their time and expertise in preparing for and responding to emergency situations.
 Emergency Management BC provides support for many volunteers and also provides the essential legal authority to recognized volunteer groups in responding to emergencies and disasters.
 Registered public safety lifeline volunteers are eligible for Worker's Compensation benefits and basic response expenses.
 There is also additional support available in the way of coordination and training.

-Registered volunteers participate in Search and Rescue, Emergency Social Services, Emergency Radio Communications, EMBC Air, Road Rescue and General Services.
+Registered volunteers participate in Search and Rescue, Emergency Social Services, Emergency Radio Communications, PEP Air, Road Rescue and General Services.

 There's always room for more public safety lifeline volunteers.
 You too can be part of the team.